Sunday, March 29, 2020

 4. Don't give up.
 Isaac kept digging wells until God made room for him in the land.
 Galatians 6:9 teaches this principle, "Let us not grow weary in doing good, for at the proper time we will reap a harvest if we don't give up."
 Likewise, 1 Corinthians 15:58 encapsulates this principle.

-I made some flashcards for telling this story that you can download here.
+You can download flashcards for telling this story here ane here.

 The DRAMA can be downloaded here.